Impact of gender on the formation and outcome of mentoring relationships in academic research: Results

-What accounts for differences in student outcomes associated with mentor gender?
-One possibility is that male and female mentors differ in access to resources that indirectly affect their trainees' retention in academia.
-We therefore compiled several metrics to quantify the resources the mentor might be able to transfer to trainees: $h$-index (a measurement of citation rate and publication productivity \citep{hirsch_index_2005}), trainee count (i.e. the total number of Ph.D. students and postdocs mentored, a metric closely related to laboratory size \citep{lienard_intellectual_2018}), the rate of funding granted by the US governmental agencies National Science Foundation (NSF) and National Institutes of Health (NIH), and the rank of the mentor's academic institution in the Quacquarelli Symonds World University Rankings, an annual assessment that heavily weights the institution's reputation among academics.
-Funding rate, $h$-index, and trainee count were all positively correlated with one another, and negatively correlated with work at a low-prestige institution, suggesting that all four metrics measured a common trait of mentor ``status'' or ``success'' (Figure S8).
-To compare mentors of the same status, we sorted mentors of all genders in each broad field by each success metric, then binned the sorted data into up to 10 bins of approximately equal size, such that mentors with the same value for a status metric were never placed in different bins.
+To address these questions, we examined the proportion of graduate students and postdocs that continued on to academic mentorship, accounting for factors that may impact continuation (see Supplementary Data, "Relative Continuation Rate Analysis").
+We hypothesized that if men and women mentors differ in status (defined as access to funding, labor, and prestige markers such as citations) due to gender bias, these disparities might lead to differences in trainees' continuation to academic mentorship roles.
+We therefore compiled several widely used metrics to quantify mentor's status: $h$-index (a measurement of citation rate and publication production \cite{hirsch_index_2005} based on data from the National Library of Medicine and Semantic Scholar), trainee count (total number of Ph.D. students and postdocs mentored, a metric closely related to laboratory size \cite{lienard_intellectual_2018}), the rate of funding granted by the US governmental agencies National Science Foundation (NSF) and National Institutes of Health (NIH), and the rank of the mentor's academic institution in the Quacquarelli Symonds World University Rankings, an annual assessment that heavily weights the institution's reputation among academics.
+Funding rate, $h$-index, and trainee count were all positively correlated with one another, and negatively correlated with work at a low-prestige institution, suggesting that all four metrics measured a common trait of ``aggregate status'' (Fig. S8).
+To compare mentors of the same status, we sorted mentors of all genders by each status metric, then grouped them into up to 10 bins of approximately equal size, such that mentors with the same value for a status metric were never placed in different bins.

+We limited the analysis to the subset of training relationships with stop dates before 2010 and whose records had been manually edited by Academic Family Tree users.
+Because our data on publication and funding relied on sources specific to biosciences (including the National Institutes of Health and the National Library of Medicine), we further limited our analysis of mentor status to the life sciences only (final $n=11112$ mentors, $26420$ trainees, 9.5\% of training relationships in the full homophily subset).
+Although these criteria reduced the size of the dataset, they minimized the chance of false negatives in our identification of progression to mentorship.
+Due to our strict definition of continuation as progress to mentorship, it is likely that the continuation rates reported here (see Supplementary Data, "Relative Continuation Rate Analysis") underestimate the actual proportion of trainees that remained in academia.